To main heading

 9. i.Insert height – increases the height of the insert

-10. j.Insert indent – moves the insert away from the ending edge.
+10. j.Insert indent – moves the insert away from its closest edge.

 The insert values are only relevant if the Background is not Transparent and an image is selected.
 The current value is as it is rendered, even if it is inherited, whereas the summary only shows a value if it exists for the locale.
 The other columns are for reference and show the minimum, default and maximum values for each parameter.
 The current values are bolded so they stand out.